oegedijk/explainerdashboard/README.md

 ExplainerDashboard(explainer).run()
 ```

+For pipeline-based models with post-processing/scaling, grouped categorical
+features passed through `cats` are now accepted as long as encoded columns are
+binary-like (not strictly only `0/1`).

 `y_test` is actually optional, although some parts of the dashboard like performance
 metrics will obviously not be available: `ExplainerDashboard(ClassifierExplainer(model, X_test)).run()`.